dashpay/docs/docs/user/masternodes/setup-hpmn.rst

 HPMN Installation
 =================

-The following tools are available for installing a Dash high-performance
+The following methods are available for installing a Dash high-performance
 masternode:

 - :ref:`dashmate installation <hpmn-setup-install-dashmate>`